Saturday, 5 November 2011

 Heavy Traffic (1974)

-An "underground" artist contends with his urban existence, where
+An "underground" artist contends with his urban existence, where various unsavory elements serve as inspiration for his drawings.

 An adult animation depicting various extreme personalities that exist within the grubby streets of a 1970s American inner city.
 Written and directed by Ralph Bakshi, this is a hallucinogenic and experimental movie that mixes live action with Robert Crumb influenced cartoons to create a cynical parody of the lead character's life and surroundings.